oldevelopment/heythis_is_new/Back-End notes.md

 Authentication --> user token this will be stored in the db under tokens google access token -->(permissions) user access token ---> take access token and add use it to retrieve channel id  ---> take channel id and use it to retrieve uploads id and uploads has playlist of all the videos list of videos(object)---> extract

+instagram
+authwindow grants permissions(user input) and reutrns code code is exchanged for accesstoken and accesstoken is exchanged for longlived token